 Fix your local listing

 Register your company on Google to appear in local listings.
+It’s recommended that you hire an agency to perform some initial local seo services for you.
 Encourage your clients to submit their reviews there – positive reviews will help establish trust.
 Google listings is another way to signal Google you are a legal entity and point out at the local context of your business.

 Get mobile friendly